frederic-perez/Cardiac-electrophysiology/glossary.md

 __retrograde conduction__ _n_ (VA conduction, ventriculoatrial conduction) The conduction backward phenomena in the heart, where the conduction comes from the ventricles or from the AV node into and through the atria.
 __rotoblation__ _n_ (rotablation, rotoablation) Drilling through the core of a plaque obstructing a blood vessel to improve blood flow to the organ supplied by the vessel; rotational atherectomy.
 __sarcoidosis__ _n_ A disease of unknown origin that is characterized by the formation of granulomatous lesions especially in the lungs and lymph nodes of the chest and trunk, and less often in the skin, eyes, and other organs, and that if untreated may lead to chronic illness and organ damage.
+__scar dechanneling__ _n_ A technique used in the catheter ablation of ventricular tachycardia (VT) to target and eliminate conducting channels within scar tissue in the heart.
+It involves identifying and ablating the entrance sites of activation channels within the scar tissue.
+These channels are often associated with late potentials, which are abnormal electrical signals that can contribute to VT.
 __secondary prevention of coronary artery disease__ _n_ [[WikiDoc]](https://www.wikidoc.org/index.php/Secondary_Prevention_of_Coronary_Artery_Disease)
 __Seldinger technique__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Seldinger_technique) A medical procedure to obtain safe access to blood vessels and other hollow organs.
 __Senning procedure__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Senning_procedure) An atrial switch heart operation performed to treat transposition of the great arteries.